Title: J'veux du soleil

 "Hey, Ronnie, if someday you wake up in this body, you can come to my house.
-I had this fantasy with you cleaning my toilet in a sexy maid uniform."
-Of course, Logan rescued his birdbrained buddy.
+I had this fantasy with you cleaning my toilet in a french maid uniform."
+Of course, Logan had to rescue his birdbrained buddy.

 In her third period, she felt an urge to run to the bathroom.
 She rose quickly and the teacher, noticing her livid face, allowed her to go without any comment.
 She ran to the toilet and spewed up.
 It wasn't the first time she did it this week.
 It had already happened the last day.
 She could thank the shellfish she had eaten yesterday.
 All the day long, toilets had been assault by sick student.
 Of course, none of the 09ers had been ill, thanks to their Pirate's Points.

 When she left the bathroom, she had to rush to her class before the bell rang.
-She still was nauseous, but she couldn't reach the infirmary right now.
+She still fell nauseous, but she couldn't got to the infirmary right now.
 She had a test in the next period she couldn't miss.